Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Bayesian ordering statements

-When optimizing the reward function, locally, we seek statements that involve as many elementary comparisons as possible, which is given by $|\underline{\A}_{\pidx,\alpha} \cup \overline{\A}_{\pidx,\alpha}|$ for parameter $\pidx$.
-However, each statement $A_{\pidx,\alpha,t}$ allows an error that depends on $t$, and we seek to minimize this simultaneously.
-Globally, we seek to maximize the number of local statements $\G_{\alpha, t, \gamma}$ while minimizing the error $q$.
+When optimizing the reward function, locally, we seek statements that maximise the number of elementary comparisons, which is given by $|\underline{\A}_{\pidx,\alpha} \cup \overline{\A}_{\pidx,\alpha}|$ for the $l$th parameter.
+However, each local statement $A_{\pidx,\alpha,t}$ allows an error that depends on $t$, and we seek to simultaneously minimize this.
+Globally, we seek to maximize the number of local statements $|\G_{\alpha, t, \gamma}|$ while minimizing the error $q$.
 Finally, we want the posterior probability of the final global statement $G_{\alpha, t, \gamma, q}$ to be high.
 With this in mind and defining $a = (\alpha, t, \gamma, q) \in [0,1]^4$ to be an action (that in turn leads to a statement $G_{\alpha,t, \gamma, q}$), we couch this in a decision theoretic framework and seek to design a reward function satisfying the following \cref{reward_cond}.

 \begin{condition} The reward function assessing $G_{\alpha, t, \gamma, q}$ satisfies the following.

 \begin{enumerate} \item It is a non-decreasing function of $|\underline{\A}_{\pidx,\alpha} \cup \overline{\A}_{\pidx,\alpha}|$ for $\pidx \in \G_{\alpha,t,\gamma}$, and of $|\G_{\alpha,t,\gamma}|$.